udacity/create-your-own-adventure/english/coffee/Run/run.md

 Thus, you decide to go for a running.
 You choose to run in the Green Park.
-In fact, a great place to breath a bit of fresh air.¶
+In fact, a great place to breath a bit of fresh air.¶ The sun is shining and your eyes meet the endorphin filled gaze of the other joggers in the park.

 After a few minutes you collapse to the ground, exhausted.
 How could you forget?
 You hate running!